mallik3006/web_scraping_data_viz/README.md

 ### Introduction

-The goal of this project is to scrape Chicago area restuarants data from TripAdvisor website and draw insights using data analysis and visualization.
+The goal of this project is to scrape Chicago area restaurants data from TripAdvisor website and draw insights using data analysis and visualization.

 ### Libraries